conan-io/docs/tutorial/creating_packages/preparing_the_build.rst

 could do in the ``generate()`` method like:

 * Create a complete custom toolchain based on your needs to use in your build.

-* Access to certain information about the package dependencies, like:
+* Access certain information about the package dependencies, like:

-    - The configuration accessing the defined :ref:`conf_info<conan_conanfile_model_conf_info>`.
+    - The configuration via :ref:`conf_info<conan_conanfile_model_conf_info>`.
-    - Accessing the dependencies options.
+    - The options of dependencies.
     - Import files from dependencies using the :ref:`copy tool<conan_tools_files_copy>`.
-      You could also import the files create manifests for the package, collecting all dependencies versions and licenses.
+      You could also import the files to create manifests for the package, collecting all versions and licenses of dependencies.

 * Use the :ref:`Environment tools<conan_tools_env_environment_model>` to generate
   information for the system environment.

 * Adding custom configurations besides *Release* and *Debug*, taking into account the settings, like *ReleaseShared* or *DebugShared*.

 .. seealso::

-    - Use the ``generate()`` to :ref:`import files from dependencies<copy_resources_on_generate>`.
+    - Use the ``generate()`` method to :ref:`import files from dependencies<copy_resources_on_generate>`.
-    - More based on the examples mentioned above ...
     - :ref:`generate() method reference<reference_conanfile_methods_generate>`